wimberly-el/RealEstateSite/README.md

 commented out a constant on emails.js in routes

 DEC 22 2020 -- the user can login and it'll change the view by IP and the userId

+dexc 26
+-- the look needs to be cleaned up
+-- the logo is a struggle
+-- I just want this damn project out of my sight